How To Cut An Orange

 Wash your oranges before you go ahead and cut them.

-Orange wedges are a great snack or go great a side with breakfast or lunch.
+Orange wedges are a great snack or go great as a side with breakfast or lunch.
 This most likely is the most common way to cut an orange.

 You simply cut the top and bottom off of the orange and then stand it on the cut bottom.
 Cut it down through the middle cutting it in half.
 Once you have the two halves you want to cut those in half and in half once more.